ImaginaryLandscape/django-nocaptcha-recaptcha/README.md

 # FEATURES

- - Implements Google's New "NoCaptcha ReCaptcha Field"
+ - Implements Google's new "NoCaptcha ReCaptcha Field"
+ - Implements Google's new "Invisible reCAPTCHA"
  - Uses the fallback option for browsers without JavaScript
  - Easy to add to a Form via a FormField
  - Works similar to django-recaptcha